- Ph.D., University of Nebraska-Lincoln, 2005-2010

 Sung-Tae (Daniel) Kim, Ph.D., is Assistant Professor of Finance and Quantitative Management at the Greehey School of Business at St. Mary’s University.
 Prior to joining St. Mary’s, he served as Assistant Professor of Management Science at SolBridge International School of Business in South Korea.
 He received his Ph.D. in Operations and Supply Chain Management and an M.A. in Economics from the University of Nebraska-Lincoln.

-Kim has taught various courses such as Management Information Systems, Operations Management, Global Supply Chain Management, Research Methods, Special Topics in Marketing, Introduction to Microeconomics, and so on.
+Kim has taught various courses such as Management Information Systems, Business Analytics, Business Intelligence, Enterprise Resource Planning, Database Management, Research Methods, Operations Management, Introduction to Microeconomics, and so on.

 His research interests include green supply chain management, logistics service strategy, and information technology management.
-His articles have appeared in such journals as Industrial Management and Data Systems, International Journal of Information Technology and Management, International Journal of Information and Decision Sciences, International Journal of Web-based Learning and Teaching Technologies, Information: An International Interdisciplinary Journal, and International Journal of Service Sciences.
+His research work has been published in Industrial Management and Data Systems, Service Business: An International Journal, Journal of Managerial Issues, International Journal of Information Technology and Management, International Journal of Information and Decision Sciences, International Journal of Web-based Learning and Teaching Technologies, Information: An International Interdisciplinary Journal, and International Journal of Service Sciences.

-Kim’s awards and honors include Best Presentation Award, Korean Production and Operations Management Society (2017); Outstanding Paper Award Winner at the Literati Network Awards for Excellence, Emerald Group Publishing (2013); Best Faculty Service Award, SolBridge International School of Business (2012 and 2011); Outstanding Teaching Assistant Award, Management Department at the University of Nebraska-Lincoln (2009); Ogle Fellowship, Management Department at the University of Nebraska-Lincoln (2009-2010); and nomination for Best Paper in Service Management Track, DSI Annual Meeting (2008).
+Kim’s awards and honors include the 1923 Commemorative Award for Outstanding Research, St. Mary’s University (2021); Best Presentation Award, Korean Production and Operations Management Society (2017); Outstanding Paper Award Winner at the Literati Network Awards for Excellence, Emerald Group Publishing (2013); Best Faculty Service Award, SolBridge International School of Business (2012 and 2011); Outstanding Teaching Assistant Award, Management Department at the University of Nebraska-Lincoln (2009); Ogle Fellowship, Management Department at the University of Nebraska-Lincoln (2009-2010); and nomination for Best Paper in Service Management Track, DSI Annual Meeting (2008).